okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/features/index.md

 | --------- | ------ | -------------------------------------------------------------------------------- |
 | `mode`    | String | Indicates if you want to force enable/disable a feature.
 Possible value: `force` |

-##### Feature Update Restrictions (todo)

-There are several conditions that restrict which Features can be updated:

-If `mode=force` and the `lifecycle` is `enable` in the request, then the Feature will be enabled along with all its self-service dependencies.
+Force mode is used to override dependency restrictions for a particular Feature.
+Normally, you cannot enable a Feature if it has one or more dependencies that are not enabled.

+If you use the `mode=force` parameter while enabling a Feature, then Okta will first try enabling any disabled Features that this Feature may have as dependencies.
 If you do not pass the `mode=force` parameter and the Feature has dependencies that need to be enabled before the Feature is enabled, a `400` error is returned.

-If `mode=force` and the `lifecycle` is `disable` in the request, then the Feature will be disabled along with all its self-service dependents.
-If you do not pass the `mode=force` parameter, and the Feature has dependents that need to be disabled before the Feature is disabled, a `400` error is returned.
+If you use the `mode=force` parameter while disabling a Feature, then Okta will first try disabling any enabled Features that this Feature may have as dependents.
+If you do not pass the `mode=force` parameter and the Feature has dependencies that need to be disabled before the Feature is disabled, a `400` error is returned.

-Also any of the dependencies or dependents are in Closed Beta

- > Note: If the request is for a non-preview cell, updating a `BETA` feature will return an error.

- > Note: If the request is for a `CLOSED BETA`.
-Enable request will return an error.
-Disable will succeed in Preview.

-Beta Features can only be managed in Preview cells.

-Betas can be open or closed.
-Open Betas can be enabled or disabled by an Okta Admin, however closed Betas can only be disabled by an Okta Admin.
-If you'd like to enabled a closed Beta, you should [contact Support](mailto:support@okta.com).

-> Note: Enabling an Open Beta will trigger an email.

 #### Request Body